-Who is a Candidate for Active Surveillance?
+Who Is a Candidate for Watchful Waiting?

-- Low PSA of less than 10
+- Low PSA (less than 10)

 - Gleason score less than or equal to 6